danwahl/danwahl.github.io/_pages/st-peter.md

 He smiled, or something close to it.
 "I know.
 I wasn't sure how to explain.
 I'm still not sure.
 But I think it'll be easier to show you."

 He led me inside.
-The building was quiet, nearly empty—I saw a handful of people in the distance, working at terminals or walking between rooms, but no one approached us, no one seemed surprised by my presence.
+The building was quiet, nearly empty.
+I saw a handful of people in the distance, working at terminals or walking between rooms, but no one approached us, no one seemed surprised by my presence.
 Peter walked slowly, pointing out labs and server rooms and testing facilities, explaining the work in terms general enough that I could follow but specific enough that I knew he wasn't simplifying for my benefit.
 He spoke about the AI the way a parent might speak about a gifted child: proud, protective, slightly awed by what he had grown.

-We walked outside again, following a path that wound between buildings toward a small garden—a strange oasis of green in the middle of all that brown.
+We walked outside again, following a path that wound between buildings toward a small garden, a strange oasis of green in the middle of all that brown.
 Peter was saying something about his favorite flowers, the primroses, about the challenge of growing them in such a hostile environment, when he stopped mid-sentence.

 There was an earthworm on the path.
 It must have surfaced after the morning's watering, confused by the artificial moisture, now stranded on the concrete and baking in the growing heat.

 Peter knelt down.
 Gently, carefully, he picked up the worm and carried it to the garden bed, setting it down in the damp soil beneath a bush.
 He didn't say anything.
 He didn't look at me to see if I'd noticed.
-He just did it, the way you might scratch an itch or brush hair from your eyes—an automatic kindness, below the level of conscious decision.
+He just did it, the way you might scratch an itch or brush hair from your eyes.
+An automatic kindness, below the level of conscious decision.

 Then he stood, wiped his hands on his pants, and continued walking as if nothing had happened.

 I followed him, but something had shifted.
-The man who'd made billions, who'd bought an AI company, who'd vanished from public life for a decade—that man was still a stranger to me, a collection of headlines and speculation.
-But the man who stopped mid-sentence to save an earthworm—that man I recognized.
+The man who'd made billions, who'd bought an AI company, who'd vanished from public life for a decade: that man was still a stranger to me, a collection of headlines and speculation.
+But the man who stopped mid-sentence to save an earthworm, that man I recognized.
 That was the boy who'd wept over factory farming, who'd gone vegan overnight, who'd asked me, bewildered, *how could I not?
 Now that I know?*

 Whatever else had changed, that hadn't.

 ---

-We ended up in his office, a sparsely furnished room with a desk, two chairs, and tiled with more primroses—another oasis in the desert.
+We ended up in his office, a sparsely furnished room with a desk, two chairs, and walls tiled with more primroses—another oasis in the desert.
 Peter sat across from me and was quiet for a long moment, as if gathering himself.

 "I need to tell you a story," he said finally.
 "It's going to sound—I don't know what it's going to sound like.
 But I need you to hear all of it before you respond.
 Can you do that?"